 The acting is phenomenal.
 The characters’ responses to realistic situations produce authentic and genuine emotions.
 The dialogue ranges from intense confessions and emotional epiphanies to snappy retorts, resulting in a show with the perfect ratio of drama to comedy.
 Viewers are guaranteed to laugh and cry with the characters.

-With humor, romance, and overcoming struggles, this 90’s sitcom explores the value of friendship and what it takes to be a friend, “I stepped up!
+With humor, romance, and perseverance, this ’90s sitcom explores the value of friendship.
+“I stepped up!
 She’s my friend and she needed help.
-And if I have to, I’d pee on any one of you!” – Joey Tribbiani, Friends.
-Because, according to Joey, true friends are the ones that don’t let other friends suffer from jellyfish stings.
-Although seemingly ridiculous, this excerpt captures the essence of the show’s humor while portraying the depth of their friendship.
-Overall, this show emphasizes the inseparable bond of six friends as they navigate their way through life’s ups and downs.
+And if I have to, I’d pee on any one of you!” claims Joey who knows that true friends don’t let other friends suffer from jellyfish stings.
+Although seemingly ridiculous, this excerpt captures the essence of the show’s humor while portraying the depth of the characters’ friendship.
+These friends tackle life together and are willing to do anything for each other.